-REDSTONE ARSENAL, Alabama – The U.S. Army Space and Missile Defense Command’s senior civilian spoke to community and industry leaders on the command’s contract requirements.
+REDSTONE ARSENAL, Alabama – The U.S. Army Space and Missile Defense Command’s senior civilian spoke to community and industry leaders about the command’s contract requirements.

-Richard P. De Fatta, Deputy to the USASMDC Commander, spoke virtually along with other Team Redstone leaders at the Advance Planning Briefing for Industry at the Bob Jones auditorium, March 22.
-The briefings, which were hosted March 22-24, assist industry, research and academic partners to plan and prepare for future requirements with government contracts.
+Richard P. De Fatta, USASMDC deputy to the commander, and other Team Redstone leaders spoke at the Advance Planning Briefing for Industry, or APBI, at the Bob Jones auditorium, March 21.
+The briefings, which were hosted March 21-23, assist industry, research and academic partners to plan and prepare for future requirements with government contracts.

 APBI includes briefings on programs that will be issuing solicitations for competitive bids within an approximately three-to-five-year timeframe.
 APBI is unclassified and open to all interested contractors, large and small businesses, and academia as well as other government stakeholders.

-“SMDC uses this platform and numerous other venues such as APBI to demonstrate its continued commitment for meaningful exchanges and to provide industry with potential opportunities as early as possible for their planning purposes,” Baskins said.
+The VIE/FIR is posted on the the command’s public website quarterly at https://www.smdc.army.mil/.
+It provides up-to-date information on requirements across the command.
+USASMDC uses this platform and numerous other venues such as APBI and Army Contracting Command-Redstone PALT sessions to demonstrate its continued commitment for meaningful exchanges and to provide industry with potential opportunities as early as possible for their planning purposes.